astro-community/astro-auth/docs/src/pages/getting-started/getting-started.md

 ## Basics

-Astro Auth is consists of 5 main packages namely,
+Astro Auth consists of 5 main packages namely,

 1. `@astro-auth/core` - [NPM Package](https://www.npmjs.com/package/@astro-auth/core) - This package is the core of Astro Auth.
 It contains all the logic and logic related to Astro Auth.